Jeremie-Beucler/Rythm-of-thoughts/README.md

 ## Difference in Trajectories Between Response Types

-We computed the difference in function trajectories between incorrect and correct responses.
+We computed the difference in function trajectories between correct and incorrect responses.
+Here a positive difference indicates that the function is more activated in correct responses than in incorrect ones.

 ### Overall Difference